corpus-io/tokenize.it-smart-contracts/README.md

 It has been audited and working well for over a year.
 It's address is 0xAa3E82b4c4093b4bA13Cb5714382C99ADBf750cA, and it is also used in our [tests](./test/ContinuousFundraisingERC2771.t.sol).
 Instead of leveraging the full potential of the gas station network, tokenize.it will have it's own service for sending eligible transactions to the forwarder.

+## Supported Currencies

+The currencies used for payments must conform to the ERC20 standard.
+This standard is not very strict though.
+It can be implemented in many ways, including **incompatible and even malicious contracts**.
+Therefore, tokenize.it will limit the currencies supported in the web frontend to this list:

+- WETH
+- WBTC
+- USDC
+- EUROC

+These four implementations have been checked and tested to work well with the tokenize.it smart contracts.
+The use of any other currencies is HIGHLY DISCOURAGED and might lead to:

+- loss of funds due to various attacks
+- partial payments due to the currency deducting a transfer fee
+- other issues

 # Resources

 The following resources are available regarding the contracts: